atreyasha/sentiment-argument-mining/src/README.md

 ### 5. Visualization

 In order to visualize the US Election Debate corpus and model results, we created functions in the `vis.R` script.
+The corresponding visualizations will be converted to `tikz` code in a latex environment and will then be saved in `./img` as `pdf` files.

 ```
 $ Rscript vis.R --help